APPENDICES

 After hassling with Gov. ULLOA about settling at Cabanocé/St.-Jacque, where the BREAUs wanted to go but where ULLOA refused to send them, the disgruntled Acadians left the New Orleans area for Fort San Luìs de Natchez on 20 Feb 1768, without the BREAU brothers, who had gone into hiding after the governor threatened to deport them & their families for insubordination.
 The MD Acadians finally reached Fort San Luìs on Mar 20 after a month of moving up the river, stopping at various settlements along the way for replenishment of food & fresh water (it must have been especially painful to stop at Cabanocé/St.-Jacques & St.-Gabriel, where their kinsmen had settled).
 Revolt against the hated ULLOA followed in late Oct 1768.
 Late the following year, ULLOA's successor, General Alejandro O'REILLY, allowed the Natchez Acadians, including the BREAU brothers, to resettle at Cabanocé, St.-Gabriel, or Ascension, where they could still be of service in the Spanish scheme of defense along the lower Mississippi.
 Both Brasseaux & LeBlanc say there were 149 Acadians in the group when it reached New Orleans; Brasseaux, 82, also says 152.
 For the Spanish reports of Feb 1768, one of which lists every person in the BREAU party, see Voorhies, J., 435-39.
 See also Appendix.

 10. No group of Acadians who came to LA suffered as much as these folks to get to the promised land.
 The English schooner Britannia (sometimes spelled Britania) left Port Tobacco, MD, for New Orleans on 5 Jan 1769 with 7 Acadian and 8 German families aboard--100 passengers total.
 The crew of the Britannia sighted the coast of LA on Feb 21, but the captain of the ship, an Englishman named John STEEL, either through bad luck or incompetence, missed the mouth of the Mississippi because of heavy fog.
 Strong winds drove the ship westward, & the Britannia ran onto the TX coast at Espiritu Santo Bay.
 The crew went ashore in early Apr & located a Spanish officer, Don Francisco THOBAR, who suspected them of being spies or smugglers.
 Instead of giving them food & fresh water & sending them on their way, THOBAR arrested them & ordered his men to escort everyone on the ship to the presidio Nuestra Senora de la Loreto de la Bahía at present-day Goliad, which he commanded.
 The passengers & crew of the Britannia remained at La Bahía for 6 long months, waiting for the Spanish authorities to decide their fate.
 (They could not have known it, but the Spanish had built La Bahia presidio in 1722 on the site of La Salle's fort of 1685-87!)
 While at La Bahía, the Acadians, Germans, and ships crewmen were forced to work as semi-slaves around the presidio & on nearby ranches.
 In late May, THOBAR slapped the captain & crew in chains, where he kept them for 24 days.
-Finally, in early Sep, a Spanish officer, Don Rafael MARTINEZ PACHECO, commandant of Fort Cokesau [Calcasieu?], arrived at La Bahía with instructions for Commandant THOBAR to send the captives overland to Natchitoches in Spanish LA.
+Finally, in early Sep, a Spanish officer, Don Rafael MARTINEZ PACHECO, commandant of Fort Cokesau [the presidio of San Augustine de Ahumada near El Orcoquisac on the lower Trinity River], arrived at La Bahía with instructions for Commandant THOBAR to send the captives overland to Natchitoches in Spanish LA.
 The crew & passengers could not return to the abandoned Britannia because the Spaniards had confiscated whatever part of the vessel was serviceable, & the coastal Indians had stripped what was left of the ship.
 On Sep 11, the Acadians joined the other passengers & the English crew on the 420-mile trek to Natchitoches, which they reached in late Oct.
 LA Gov. O'REILLY, meanwhile, had decided that the Acadian families in the group would settle at Natchitoches because of their familiarity with the growing of rye & wheat.
 Natchitoches settlers welcomed the newcomers, & the Spanish promised them food, tools, & animals.
 The German families were told that they could continue to New Orleans via the Red & Mississippi rivers, pick up supplies, & then head back upriver to St.-Gabriel d'Iberville, where the Spanish would give them land near the abandoned fort there south of Bayou Manchac, across from British territory.
 The Germans accompanied the English crew to New Orleans in canoes & arrived there on Nov 9.
 Most of the Acadians, meanwhile, refused to remain at Natchitoches, which was too far away from their kinsmen to the south (they had come to the colony to reunite with relatives, not fulfill some Spanish settlement scheme).
 So these wayward Acadians also left the Red River valley & joined their relatives in the established communities of St.-Gabriel, Ascension, & Opelousas.
 See <thecajuns.com>, Glenn R. Conrad, "German Settlers in Louisiana"; <thecajuns.com/britania.htm>, "Passengers on the Ship 'Britania'."
 Kinnaird, "The Revolutionary Period, 1765-81," 135-42, 146-47 (including a list of passengers, pp. 140-42), says on p.
 138 that John STEEL was captain of La Bretana.
 Robichaux, German Coast Families, 60, points out that these were the last Germans to migrate to LA during the colonial period.
 Wood, Acadians in Maryland, 35-36, says, on p.
 36, that Philip FORD was captain of Britannia, but he was the schooner's "supercargo."
 For some reason, Brasseaux, Scattered to the Wind, 67, & <www.acadianmemorial.org/english/ensembleencoreset.html>, say that the Britannia incident occurred in 1770.
 No other source uses this date.
 See Appendix for a list of Acadian individuals & families aboard the Britannia.

 If I may be allowed a personal note: One of the German families aboard the Britiannia was that of Jacob MILLER & Anne-Marie THEGEIN, both natives of Alsace & my mother's paternal ancestors.
 Also in my direct maternal line were Britannia passengers Honoré TRAHAN, his wife Marie CORPORON, & their son Pierre; & Canadian Pierre PRIMEAUX & his Anglo-American wife Susanne PLANTE.
 Much of my "blood," then, traveled on that ill-fated schooner.
 My dear, departed friend Henry Eugene Ory of Lake Charles, LA, & Pueblo, CO, once my parish priest in Jennings, was a direct descendant of Nicolas ORY, the head of another German family that sailed aboard the Britannia.
 A paternal ancestor of alligator hunter Troy Landry, a star of History Channel's popular series "Swamp People," also sailed aboard the ship--Nicolas MARCOFF, his wife Christine ORY, & their children, including son Joseph, whose surname evolved into MALBROUGH, were among the German Catholics aboard the vessel.
 Joseph's daughter Euphrosine was the second wife of one of Troy's great-grandfathers.
 Joseph MARCOFF/MALBROUGH is also the fifth great-grandfather of Acadian/Cajun genealogist/historian Stanley LeBlanc, whose website, <thecajuns.com>, cited above, contains a roster of Britannia passengers.